Amekyras/kitsune/README.md

 Kitsune is a lockout buzzer system designed by myself (Aisling Skeet).
 I started this project because lockout buzzer systems are ridiculously expensive for a relatively simple piece of hardware, and college quizbowl teams tend not to be absolutely flush with cash.
 The most common buzzer set in the UK retails for almost twice the price of a Kitsune set, and doesn't even come in fun colours!
 This throws a massive barrier in the way of new quiz societies.
 The other reason for the project is that I'd like to make a bit of extra cash, both for myself and for Durham Uni Quiz Society.
 Win-win!

 If you're interested in buying a Kitsune set, please email me at ash.skeet@pobox.com or message amekyras on Discord.
 I sell them fully assembled in any filament colour I can get my hands on, with all necessary parts included save a USB-C cable (your phone charger probably works fine).
-I can add customisations (e.g. your society logo) for a small fee.
+I can add customisations (e.g. your society logo) for a small fee (or free if it's very simple). *I can also make the clear acrylic version pictured at the bottom of the page, but this was originally just a show piece and I don't have regular laser cutter access, so I'll need a longer lead time.*

 ## Versions
 - Kitsune v0.1 - no longer available